pedaprolu/Motion-Pattern-Analysis-for-Strength-Training-Optimization/README.md

 📂 Overview:
 This repository contains the complete codebase and assets for a context-aware fitness tracking system capable of:

-Recognizing various strength training exercises

-Counting exercise repetitions
+Recognizing various strength training exercises Counting exercise repetitions
 Identifying incorrect form during execution

 The solution utilizes data obtained from wearable sensors and incorporates machine learning to provide insights comparable to those given by a personal fitness coach.

 ⚙️ Features
-Exercise Classification
+1.Exercise Classification
-Automatically detects major barbell exercises including Bench Press, Deadlift, Overhead Press, Barbell Row, and Squat
+Automatically detects major barbell exercises including Bench Press, Deadlift, Overhead Press, Barbell Row, and Squat 2.Repetition Counting

-Repetition Counting
-Tracks the number of reps performed during each exercise with precision

-Form Detection (in progress)
+Tracks the number of reps performed during each exercise with precision 3.Form Detection (in progress)
-Identifies common technique faults in real time to promote safe training
+Identifies common technique faults in real time to promote safe training 4.Practical Implementation

-Practical Implementation
 Developed using real-life workout sensor data from wrist-mounted Meta Motion devices

 🙏 Acknowledgments
 This work was influenced by Dave Ebbelaar’s research, especially his paper titled "Exploring the Possibilities of Context-Aware Applications for Strength Training".
 The concepts and methodologies in this project are built upon that foundation.
 His contributions can be explored further on his GitHub profile: @daveebbelaar.

 🛠️ Technologies Used
-Meta Motion Sensor (Wrist-Worn)
+1.Meta Motion Sensor (Wrist-Worn)
-Captures data from accelerometers and gyroscopes
+Captures data from accelerometers and gyroscopes 2.Programming Language: Python

-Programming Language
-Python

-Libraries
+3.Libraries

-Data manipulation: pandas, numpy, scipy

-Model development: scikit-learn
+  i)  Data manipulation: pandas, numpy, scipy ii) Model development: scikit-learn iii)Visualizations: matplotlib, seaborn 4.Development Tools

-Visualizations: matplotlib, seaborn

-Development Tools

  Jupyter Notebooks for experimentation

-Pickle for saving/loading preprocessed datasets

 🗂️ Project Structure
 bash